automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Orkoraptor.md

 # Orkoraptor
-## Description: The southernmost theropod ever to live in South America.
+## The southernmost theropod ever to live in South America.